-- MySQL: critical for the Pandora FMS service, individual weight of 2 if MySSQL is down.
-It will have weight 1 if it goes into warning status, already displaying yellow status on the Pandora service.
+- MySQL: It is essential for Pandora FMS service.
+Individual weight of 2 if MySQL is down.
+It will get a weight of 1 if it is in warning status, showing a warning in Pandora FMS service.

-- Pandora Server: critical for the Pandora FMS service, individual weight of 2 if Pandora Server is down.
-Individual weight of 1 if it is on warning status, displaying the warning status on the Pandora FMS service for example if it reaches a heavy CPU load.
+- Pandora Server: It is essential for Pandora FMS service.
+Individual weight of 2 if the Pandora FMS Server is down.
+Individual weight of 1 if it is in warning status, for example, due to CPU overload, scaling the warning until reaching Pandora FMS general service.

-- Apache: it means a degradation of the global Pandora FMS service, but not a complete interruption, so it will have an individual weight of 1 if it is down, showing the warning status on the Pandora FMS service.
+- Apache: It implies a degrading of Pandora FMS service, but not a total interruption, so it gets an individual weight of 1 if it is down, showing the warning status in Pandora FMS service.

-The following image portraits the content and weight configuration of the grouped service FS01.
-Here, the elements will have a specific weight according to its criticalness, being:
+This image shows the content and weight configuration of the FS01 grouped service.
+Here the elements have a specific weight according to their severity:

-- FS01 ALIVE: critical to the FS01 service, since it is the virtual IP assigned to the first disk cluster.
-Individual weigh 2, if it is down, the other elements would automatically become inoperative.
-In this case there is no warning threshold, since it is a yes/no based type of information.
+- FS01 ALIVE: Critical for the FS01 service, since it is the virtual IP allocated to the first hard drive cluster.
+Individual weight of 2, since if it is down, the rest of the service elements will not work.
+There is no warning threshold, since it is data that depends on the status Yes/No.

-- DHCPserver ping: critic to the FS01 service, it has an individual weight of 2.
+- DHCPserver ping: critical for the FS01 service.
+It has an individual weight of 2.
 In this case, there is no warning threshold either.

-- Disks they have an individual weight of 1 in case they reach its own critical status, and 0.5 in their warning status.
-According to this, the FS01 service will only reach critical status if there are two disks on critical status o four in warning status.
+- Hard drives: They have an individual weight of 1 in case they reach their critical threshold, and 0.5 for their warning threshold, so this will only affect critically the FS01 service if there are at least two in critical status or the four hard drives in warning status.